 Halema'uma'u Crater lava lake flares at high lava levels

 Jaggar Museum is also worth a look.
 It has a display of the many forms lava takes.
-The one that caught my eye is one that looked like fine dirty blond hair, that are formed mid-air as lava is thrown out into the air from a forceful eruption.
-Ranger talks are also offered there.
+The one that caught my eye is one that looked like fine dirty blond hair, formed mid-air as lava is thrown out into the air from a forceful eruption.
+Ranger talks are also offered here.
 We attended one Ranger Talk on Geology, and I highly recommend it.
 I appreciate the Hawaiian Islands a lot more now, armed with the information I gained from the talk.
 Rangers are also great resources for hikes in the area; more specifically updates on trails that might be closed due to unsafe conditions.
 Volcanoes and lava flows are incredibly dynamic, and conditions can change drastically quickly.

 One of many forms lava can take, Pele's hair, formed as lava is thrown out into the air